Beeston, Nottinghamshire

-Beeston is a town in the Borough of Broxtowe, Nottinghamshire, England, it is 3 miles south-west of Nottingham.
+Beeston is a town in the Borough of Broxtowe, Nottinghamshire, England, which is situated 3 mi south-west of Nottingham city centre.

 To its north-east is the University of Nottingham's main campus, University Park.
 The headquarters of pharmaceutical and retail chemist group Boots are 1 km east of the centre of Beeston, on the border with Broxtowe and the City of Nottingham.
 To the south lie the River Trent and the village of Attenborough, with extensive wetlands.

 Toponymy

 The earliest name of the settlement was Bestune, recorded in the Domesday Book of 1086.
 The name derives from the Old English words bēos (bent-grass) and tūn (farmstead, settlement).
 Although the idea that the name derives from the Old English bēo (bee) is popular locally, this is impossible as the plural form of bēo would be bēon, resulting in an "n" to historical spellings of the name.
 The local pastures are still referred to in the name Beeston Rylands.